5 Best Credit Cards for People With Excellent Credit

 Capital One® Venture® Rewards Credit Card

-The Citi® Double Cash Card rewards you twice.
+The Citi® Double Cash Card - 18 month BT offer from our partner Citi rewards you twice.
 Once when you make the purchase.
 Then again when you pay for those purchases.
 You get 1% cash back when you buy, plus 1% cash back when you pay.
 There are no category restrictions and no caps.
 It's a simple and straightforward cash back credit card for those who don't want to engage in signing up for rotating categories or carrying different cards for different purchases.
-As a sign up offer, you can get 0% APR on balance transfers and purchases for 15 months.
+As a sign up offer, you can get 0% APR on balance transfers for 18 months.
 There is a balance transfer fee of 3%.
 This card has no annual fee.

 If you have excellent credit and you are not getting at least 2 cents in value for each dollar spent, or the lowest interest rate on the market, you need take a serious look at the cards on this list.
 As a smart consumer with excellent credit, you should always be receiving the highest return on not just your savings, but on your spending as well.